 Further to the amendments to the articles of association introduced upon the decision of the 22nd Annual General Meeting, a new position has been created in the organisational structure of the Congress, which was chairman of the board.
 Alexander Medvedev, member of the supervisory board of Nord Stream 2, has been elected to this post and will lead the work of the Congress’s board.

 Given his retirement, Udo Voelker, the coordinator of the IBC’s board, has also announced his departure from the IBC.
 Andreas Boeldt, head of the OMV’s representative office in Moscow, has been elected as a new coordinator.

 Delegates at the IBC’s 22nd Annual General Meeting listened to a report by the Board, approved the annual accounts for the 2018 financial year, agreed on the auditors for 2019 and approved the work of the IBC’s main bodies.

-The second half of the 22nd AGM took the form of a conference entitled “Natural Gas – Paving the Way to an Ecological Economy”.
-Deputy Chairman of the Management Committee and head of Department of Gazprom, Oleg Aksyutin, and Parliamentary State Secretary of the Federal Ministry for Economic Affairs and Energy, Thomas Barreiss, gave presentations.
+The second half of the 22nd AGM took the form of a conference entitled as “Natural Gas – Paving the Way to an Ecological Economy”.
+The Deputy Chairman of the Management Committee and head of Department of Gazprom, Oleg Aksyutin, and Parliamentary State Secretary of the Federal Ministry for Economic Affairs and Energy, Thomas Barreiss, gave presentations.
 There was also a panel discussion on the subject of the conference with the following participants:

 Christian Bruch, member of the board of the Linde Group; Mario Mehren, CEO and chairman of the board of Wintershall Dea; Keith Martin, board member of Uniper SE; Han Fennema, CEO and chairman of the board of N.V.
 Nederlandse Gasunie; Jiao Fangzheng, vice-president of CNPC, and Timm Kehler, managing director of Zukunft Erdgas.